Dele Alli injury: Tottenham star ruled out until March with hamstring problem | Goal.com

 Tottenham have confirmed that Dele Alli will be out until March with a hamstring injury suffered during their weekend win at Fulham.

-The England international scored the equaliser at Craven Cottage before being forced off in the 86th minute.
+The England international scored the equaliser at Craven Cottage before being forced off in the 86th minute in Sunday's 2-1 victory.

-Scans have since confirmed he has suffered a hamstring strain and will not resume training for at least six weeks.
+Scans have since confirmed he has suffered a hamstring strain and will likely not resume training for six weeks.

 A Tottenham statement read: "Following scans and clinical assessment, we can confirm that Dele Alli has suffered a hamstring strain, sustained during Sunday's match.